Widiskel/vana-data-hero-bot/README.md

 Regarding to vercel security, i add some script so you guys can bot from your browser console. to run just follow this step.

 1. Open Game On Your Telegram Desktop or Browser
-2. Open Developer tools and go to console
+2. Open Developer Tools / Inspect Element and go to console
 3. Paste this
    ```
    fetch("https://raw.githubusercontent.com/Widiskel/vana-data-hero-bot/master/console_run.js")